 total_results = parse_job_search(first_page)["total_results"]

-# get the total number of pages to scrape, each page contain 25 results
+# get the total number of pages to scrape, each page contains 25 results

 if max_pages and max_pages * 25 < total_results: